probcomp/BayesDB/docs/bql.rst

    UPDATE SCHEMA FOR <btable> SET <col1>=<type1>[,<col2>=<type2>...]

 Types are categorical (multinomial), numerical (continuous), ignore, and key.
-“Key” types are ignored for inference, but can be used lower to uniquely identify rows instead of using ID.
+"Key" and "ignore" types are excluded from analysis, but can be used later to uniquely identify rows instead of using ID.
 Note that datatypes cannot be updated once the model has been analyzed.

 ::

    EXECUTE FILE <filename.bql>

 You may write BQL commands in a file and run them all at once by use EXECUTE FILE and passing your .bql file.
 This is especially handy with UPDATE SCHEMA for tables with many columns, where you may want to write a long, cumbersome UPDATE SCHEMA query in a separate file to preserve it.